YongoDavid/Demo-2024-Mar/README.md

 30-Mar
 The automatic downloads for the pdf and audio files are are now working.
 And finally , the form data for books and newsletter working.
+Both are sending data form clinet and the Server is reciving and logging it to the console for now.